Atypon-OpenSource/manuscripts-article-editor/README.md

 Run `docker login registry.gitlab.com` to log in to GitLab’s Container Registry using your GitLab username and password (or a deploy token for read-only access to the registry images).

-Run `yarn docker-compose:server pull` to pull the latest server Docker images.
+Run `yarn docker-compose:server pull --no-parallel` to pull the latest server Docker images.

 Run `yarn docker-compose:server up -d` to start the server in Docker.

 NOTE: the first time the database is run, set `INITIALIZE_DATABASE=true` in `.env`, wait for the API service to exit, set `INITIALIZE_DATABASE=false`, then start the service again.

-Run `yarn docker-compose:client up --build` to start the client in Docker.
+Run `yarn docker-compose:client up --build -d` to start the client in Docker.

+Run `yarn docker-compose:server down` to stop the server.

+Run `yarn docker-compose:client down` to stop the client.

+Run `yarn docker-compose:server down -v` to stop the server and delete the data volumes.

 ## Development